 For example, if an aim is to increase customer service and customer loyalty through using , KPIs will help you figure out if you’ve done this.
 Using a KPI such as Customer Retention Rate (CRR) will enable you to see if indeed, video conferencing helps you keep customers in the long term.
 We will talk about CRR in more detail later.

 KPIs can help managers see how well their employees and systems are performing.
 Used appropriately, they can help your team figure out what they can do to improve their performance.
-Whether you made or missed your KPI may be an indicator that you need to try a new strategy, like implementing an platform.
+Whether you made or missed your KPI may be an indicator that you need to try a new strategy—like implementing an platform or investing in good that can help you track all the important customer service metrics.

 With this in mind, here are 10 key KPIs for evaluating your customer service team.